DovahCraft/R-and-Python-Data-Wrangling/README.md

 + ggplot2 is a good plotting library for R. <br>
 + Importing datasets from a package and from a url.
 + Rmd files instead of Jupyter
 + MUCH BETTER wrangling functions within the tidyverse and dplyr.
 Chapter 4 was a pain with Python Pandas.
-Far too verbose.
+Far too verbose. <br>
++ Fitting models and graphing is much much simpler.

 <h3>Python</h3>
 + Pandas is a huge component of Python Data Wrangling.
 Encompasses the data frame and csv reading for example. <br>
 + No really good ggplot equivalent in Python.
 The libraries that are available feel like R anyway if they try to emulate ggplot2. <br>
 + Jupyter Notebook (formally/now encompasses IPython Notebooks)
-+ I use anaconda, which comes with a Python installation and a "in my opinion" better pip command, the conda command.
++ I use anaconda, which comes with a Python installation and a "in my opinion" better pip command, the conda command. <br>
+- YIKES.
+Fitting models and graphing in Python is a mess.
+There are several options that are not easy to use, especially if you are not a stats expert...

 <h2> Notes/Comments on Exercises </h2>